+0

 Grade %

-Α 93-100
+A 93-100

 A- 90-92

 B+ 88-89

 В 83-87

 B- 80-82

 С 70-79

-F <70
+F < 70

-Evaluation Points Possible Type of Assignment
+Evaluation Points Possible Type of

+Assignment

-Participation 210 10 pts/session individual
+Participation 140 10 pts/session

 Process Observation account 50 individual

-Case study analysis and group session 125 group
+Case study presentation 50 group

-PLC Assignment 175 group
+PLC Assignment 100 group

-IEP Assignment 200 individual
+IEP Assignment 100 individual

-Total 760
+Total 440

 Note: The George Mason University Honor Code will be strictly enforced.
 Students are responsible for reading and understanding the Code.
 "To promote a stronger sense of mutual responsibility, respect, trust, and fairness among all members of the George Mason University community and with the desire for greater academic and personal achievement, we, the student members of the university community, have set forth this honor code: Student members of the George Mason University community pledge not to cheat, plagiarize, steal, or lie in matters related to academic work."
-Work submitted must be your own or with proper citations (see http://oai.gmu.edu/the-mason-honor-code/).
+Work submitted must be your own or with proper citations (see https://catalog.gmu.edu/policies/honor-code-system/).